QuantumSimulator

 Amplitudes are not probabilities

-Phase is hidden but important
+Phase is hidden but real

 Amplitude for |0⟩